python

 escaped = urllib.parse.quote(string)

-format'Hello {0}!'.format('world')
+'Hello {0}!'.format('world')

 "This month is {f}!".format(f='February')